burggraf/postgrest-request-processing/README.md

 Using `db_pre_request` solves those issues by letting you store claims data anywhere you like.
 Since the `db_pre_request` function is run once for every request, claims are always current.
 Creating and modifying claims is also fairly easy and very flexible.
 The one drawback is that the `db_pre_request` function does need to run one time for every `http request` so it's important to keep that function as efficient as possible.
 This function can be optimized, though, through features such as conditional processing.

+This method is also more secure than standard claims because no claims are ever exposed to the user.

 ## Features
 - Access the JWT token
   - user info: id, email, phone, database role, metadata